rsms/immutable-cpp/README.md

 ```

 #### push(value) → Array
-Produces an array with value(s) added to the end
+Produces an array with value(s) added to the end.
+This operation is sometimes called "conj" or "conjoin" in functional programming.

 ```cc
 ref<Array> push(Any&&) const;                                               // 1